chalatz/tours/pages/tours/walking/night.md

     position: following
 faq:
   items:
+  - q: 'Q: Can we cover all the sites as described above on our own pace? '
+    a: 'A: Yes, of course.
+The tour guide will concentrate just on you, and adjust the tour to your needs.
+Your professional tour guide will assist you as a friend and enhance / increase, your stay on the island.
+How is that possible?
+By giving you information that you can use after the tour is finished, such as ”what to do and see” for the rest of your holidays.
+He can suggest additional places to visit, attractions and destinations on Rhodes that you may have never heard of, helping you to maximize your visit to Rhodes.'
   - q: 'Q: Are there any entrance fees on this tour? '
     a: 'A: No entrance fees on this tour '
   - q: 'Q: Why does the tour start from the St John Gate (a.k.a. the Red Gate)? '